dora-metrics/pelorus/docs/GettingStarted/Examples.md

 ## GitHub & Bitbucket & Jira

-In this example, we are monitoring two applications, where:
+In this example, Pelorus will monitor two applications, where:

 * The first application:
     * is named **app1** in OpenShift.